fertrevino/menuop/AI_AGENT.md

 When the user signs up the landing page shows information saying that the sign up suceeded (if that's the case) and prompts the user to check his email.
 [x] When an element of the navigation bar in the landing page is clicked, the page smoothly scrolls to that section rather than jump abruptly as done now.
 [x] When the user logs in, it should be taken to the dashboard route.
 Currently it just goes to the landing page somehow.
-[ ] Create the pages or components necessary for when the user clicks in Create Menu, View Menus and Settings in the dashboard.
+[x] Create the pages or components necessary for when the user clicks in Create Menu, View Menus and Settings in the dashboard.
+[x] Create the databse model that allows users to create, manage and publish their menus.
-[ ] Add sign in with Apple
+[ ] Add soft delete for menus using a column called 'deleted on' [ ] Add sign in with Apple